enzosv/angular-skcontains/README.md

 In your document include this script:

 ```
-<script src="/bower_components/angular-string-contains-filter/angular-string-contains-filter.js"></script>
+<script src="/bower_components/angular-skcontains/angular-skcontains.js"></script>
 ```

-In your AngularJS app, you'll need to import the `angular-string-contains-filter` module:
+In your AngularJS app, you'll need to import the `angular-skcontains` module:

 ```
-angular.module('myModule', ['angular-string-contains-filter']);
+angular.module('myModule', ['angular-skcontains']);
 ```

 ## Usage

-This module defines the filter 'arrayContainsAllInString'
+This module defines the filters 'searchKeyContainsAllInString' and 'searchKeyContainsAnyInString'

 ```
+<any ng-repeat="object in JSONArray | searchKeyContainsAllInString:searchTerm"></any>

-<any ng-repeat="object in JSONArray | arrayContainsAllInString:searchTerm"></any>
+<any ng-repeat="object in JSONArray | searchKeyContainsAnyInString:searchTerm"></any>
 ```

 This filter makes use of a string property called "searchKey" which you must generate from your object like so: